eriklonnroth/newbscraping/AI_Instructions.md

 Sample code has been provided in `sample_code/`.

-> **⚠️ Important:** Do not edit or alter these files, and do not add more files to this directory.
-Use them for reference only.
+> **⚠️ Important:** You may edit scripts in the sample code directory for testing with real URLs, but otherwise keep newly generated scripts in the project root

 ---